Munich-Quantum-Software-Stack/MQP-Database-Access/README.md

 export QUANTUM_DB_NAME=postgres
 ```

-Lastly, change the directory of file to /bqp-database-access#.
+Lastly, change the directory of file to /bqp-database-access#, and run:
 ```
 pdm run pytest
 ```